-Orthodox Jewish Communities In New York Facing Wave Of Antisemitism As Measles Outbreak Escalates
+Orthodox Jewish Communities In New York Facing Wave Of Anti-Semitism As Measles Outbreak Escalates

 “There have been many incidents where there have been these antisemitic, biased slurs against members of the community.
 It’s like a license to be antisemitic and say what’s on your mind, and you don’t have to hide it.”

-As the measles outbreak continues to rise, mayor Bill de Blasio issued an emergency order in April, requiring all residents of Williamsburg to be vaccinated against the measles or face a $1,000 fine.
+As the measles outbreak continues to rise, Mayor Bill de Blasio issued an emergency order in April, requiring all residents of Williamsburg to be vaccinated against the measles or face a $1,000 fine.

-This year, antisemitic hate crimes have surged in the surrounding area as well as nationally.
-Hate crimes have increased by 66 percent in New York City, compared with the same period of the previous year, according to police statistics in the region.
-Crimes against Jewish individuals in particular have doubled.
+This year, anti-semitic hate crimes have surged in the surrounding area as well as nationally.
+Hate crimes have increased by 66 percent in New York City compared with the same period of the previous year, according to police statistics in the region.
+Crimes against Jewish individuals, in particular, have doubled.

-Mark Levine, chair of the city council health committee, commented on the antisemitism in relation to the measles outbreak.
+Mark Levine, chair of the city council health committee, commented on the anti-semitism in relation to the measles outbreak.

 “We’re caught between the anti-vaxxers on one side, and the antisemites on the other.
 We’ve seen a really reprehensible level of rejection directed at Hassidic New Yorkers.”